 The red Canal Streetcar Line takes locals and tourists to work and play each day on a 5.5-mile route from the foot of Canal Street through the Central Business District and into the Mid-City area.
 The line ends at City Park Avenue at the historic cemeteries or “Cities of the Dead.”
 Get out and walk around.
 Some of the most interesting architecture in the city is right here.

-Six vintage red streetcars operate along the popular Riverfront line which will take you from the quaint shops of the French Market to the Aquarium of the Americas and beyond.
-Shopping, dining and sightseeing are just a streetcar ride away.
+Six vintage red streetcars operate along the popular Riverfront line which will take you from the quaint shops of the French Market to the Audubon Aquarium /Audubon Insectarium and beyond.
+Shopping, dining, and sightseeing are just a streetcar ride away.
 The Riverfront Line also passes by the Outlet Collection at the Riverwalk, the shops at Canal Place, and Harrah’s Casino.

 In 2013, the 1.6 mile Loyola Avenue/Union Passenger Terminal loop opened, giving visitors who arrive by Amtrak or Greyhound an easy, economical way to see the city and get to their hotels.
 From the Union Passenger Terminal, the Loyola Streetcar's first stop is Julia Street, the major corridor of the city's Warehouse Arts District.
 The next stop is Poydras Street, the center of the city's Financial District.
 The third and final stop before reaching Canal Street is at Tulane Avenue, the hub of the Medical District.